mortonne/psifr/paper/paper.md

 # Acknowledgements

+Thanks to Sean Polyn for helpful discussions.
-`Psifr` is inspired by functions initially developed for `EMBAM`, which was developed by Richard Lawrence, Sean Polyn, Neal Morton, and Joshua McCluey.
+`Psifr` is inspired by functions initially developed for `EMBAM`, which was developed by Sean Polyn, Neal Morton, Richard Lawrence, Joshua McCluey, Karl Healey, Lynn Lohnas, and Jin Jeon.
+`Psifr` also takes inspiration from the `Quail` package developed by Andrew Heusser, Paxton Fitzpatrick, Campbell Field, Kirsten Ziman, and Jeremy Manning.

 # References